JCharatCollins/HackCMU/README.md

 Other highlights include the wonderful music (The Sea Has Returned) from ZeroRanger, one of my (Joshua's) favorite games, and the inclusion of the great and powerful John Mackey's visage.

-An itch.io page running an HTML5 build is available at [Propositional Logic](https://jcharatcollins.itch.io/propositional-logic), but currently has some problems loading--we're working with support to get them fixed.
+An itch.io page running an HTML5 build is available at [Propositional Logic](https://jcharatcollins.itch.io/propositional-logic).